leisersohn/nyc_opendata_dagster_project/README.md

 1. Create new SQL files in `src/datawarehouse/models/`
 2. Dagster will automatically detect and orchestrate them
 3. For incremental models, they will be included in the `incremental_dbt_models` asset
+4. For dimension tables, they will be included in the `dimension_models` asset
-4. For non-incremental models, they will be included in the `dbt_analytics` asset
+5. For other models, they will be included in the `dbt_analytics` asset

 ### Unit testing